Omar-Aljohani/CarDealershipAPI/CarDealershipAPI/README.md

 ## Important Note
 There is a postman collection `CarDealershipAPI.postman_collection.json` included which contains the valid path of calls to demonstrate the API, organized in steps and providing details of the request body and headers.
 Use it to test the API easily.
 Additionally each step folder will contain in its description any additional requirment or changes that need to be done to the request that belongs to it.
 Like inserting the OTP value or adding a header.
 For the ease of testing I heavily recommend using this collection.
+You can either download the desktop app and import the collection - recommanded - or use the web version of Postman and view the published verison throught this link https://documenter.getpostman.com/view/34833096/2sB3QKq9Gr.
 Nevertheless, the endpoints and flows are documented below.

 ## Endpoints